zigasancin/wordpress-optimization-toolbox/plugins/autoptimize/readme.txt

 Yes, but this is off by default.
 You can enable this by passing ´true´ to ´autoptimize_filter_cache_create_static_gzip´.
 You'll obviously still have to configure your webserver to use these files instead of the non-gzipped ones to avoid the overhead of on-the-fly compression.

-= Where can I report an error? =
+= Where can I get help? =

-You can report problems on the [wordpress.org support forum](http://wordpress.org/support/plugin/autoptimize).
+You can get help on the [wordpress.org support forum](http://wordpress.org/support/plugin/autoptimize).
 If you are 100% sure this your problem cannot be solved using Autoptimize configuration and that you in fact discovered a bug in the code, you can [create an issue on GitHub](https://github.com/futtta/autoptimize/issues).

-= What information should I include when requesting support =

-* A description of the problem, including screenshots and information from your browser's Error/ debug console
-* URL of your blog (you can turn Autoptimize off, but should be willing to turn it briefly on to have the error visible)
-* your Autoptimize settings (including a description of changes you made to the configuration to try to troubleshoot yourself)
-* the Theme used (including the Theme's download link)
-* optionally plugins used (if you suspect one or more plugins are raising havoc)
+If you're looking for premium support, check out our [Autoptimize Pro Support and Web Performance Optimization services](http://autoptimize.com/).

 = I want out, how should I remove Autoptimize? =